hlhygr/style-rules/README.md

 # style-rules
-Some code style, rules of the eslint, prettier and editorconfig.
+Some code styles and rules of eslint prettier editorconfig